MatuaDoc/OnslowCollege.github.io/13dtc/programming/packages.md

 At a basic level, you can split your code into several files.
 For example, you could have file per class.
 You can further organise your files into a **package**; each file is then considered to be a **module**.

-This allows us to also separate the code that uses your classes into its own file, ``main.py``, and move the tests into their own folder.
+This allows us to also separate the code that uses your classes into its own file, such as ``task.py``.

 ```
 13dtc-assignment/